pragsmike/PromptCritical/README.md

     ```

 4.  **Select the Survivors** (`🔜 In Development`)
-    Parses the `report.csv` from a contest and applies a selection strategy to create a new generation containing only the fittest prompts.
+    Parses `report.csv` from a contest and applies a selection strategy to create a **new generation** containing only the fittest prompts.
     ```bash
     pcrit select my-experiment/ --from-contest "web-cleanup-v1"
     ```